DaryCC/java_challenge/README.md

 # java_challenge
-This reppsitory contains some codes I have made in Java in order to increase my coding skills.
+This reppsitory contains some coding exercises.